-External referrals will be decided by the safeguarding team on an individual basis.
-The timescale for intervention review points will also be decided on an individual basis.
+- External referrals will be decided by the safeguarding team on an individual basis.
+The timescale for intervention review points will also be decided on an individual basis. - We work very closely with the Reflexions team, and will refer pupils for 1:1 support if they meet the criteria for their support.